superbrothers/kubernetes-docs/kubectl_auth_can-i.md

   # Check to see if I can access the URL /logs/
   kubectl auth can-i get /logs/

+  # List all allowed actions in namespace "foo"
+  kubectl auth can-i --list --namespace=foo
 ```

 ### Options

 ```
-      --all-namespaces       If true, check the specified action in all namespaces.
+  -A, --all-namespaces       If true, check the specified action in all namespaces.
   -h, --help                 help for can-i
+      --list                 If true, prints all allowed actions.
-  -q, --quiet                If true, suppress output and just return the exit code.
+      --no-headers           If true, prints allowed actions without headers -q, --quiet                If true, suppress output and just return the exit code.
       --subresource string   SubResource such as pod/log or deployment/scale
 ```